edu32/xtac/README.md

 ## Compiling `xtac`

 ### Platform dependencies
 `xtac` compiles **xtab** source files into x64 binaries on windows.
-On windows, `xtac` has no external dependencies other than the Windows APIs and the C runtime library. `xtac` contains (and emits) AVX instructions.
+On windows, `xtac` has no external dependencies other than the Windows API and the C runtime library. `xtac` contains (and emits) AVX instructions.

 ### Downloading
 Download the `/source/` folder to your windows machine.
 The `/source/.bin/` folder contains compiled x64 binaries and the `/source/compiler/` folder contains the compiler source.
 The current release of `xtac` is `/xtac.exe` and is in the same folder as `/source/`.